 WIFF is committed to celebrating excellence in Canadian film by honouring Canadian films and filmmakers with an annual cash prize of $25,000.
 An independent jury comprised of film industry experts selects the winner.
-The Francophone-Indigenous film KUESSIPAN, directed by Myriam Verreault was the recipient of the inaugural 2019 prize.
-Nominees are announced at WIFF at TIFF, an annual celebration held on the rooftop of the TIFF Bell Lightbox, during the Toronto International Film Festival.
+The English-Korean film RICEBOY SLEEPS, directed by Anthony Shim was the recipient of the 2022 prize.
+Nominees were announced on September 17th, 2022 at WIFF at TIFF, an annual celebration held on the rooftop of the TIFF Bell Lightbox, during the Toronto International Film Festival.

 (Jury president) Megali is the newly appointed Director of Industry and Community Relations at Cinespace Studios Toronto.
 Bringing her in-depth experience in the entertainment industry, Magali works with local and global partners to further enhance Cinespace’s footprint in Canada and abroad.
 Prior to joining Cinespace, she was the Film Sector Development Program Manager for the City of Toronto where she led economic and creative development activities to enhance the local and international competitiveness of the City’s $2B+ screen sector.
 Previously, Magali was a curator and the senior manager of theatrical programming at the Toronto International Film Festival (TIFF), working on all commercial runs at the TIFF Bell Lightbox as well as overseeing the Film Circuit, TIFF’s outreach programme across the country and co-programmed the Features selection at the Festival.